iimyzf/Inception/README.md

 ## What is Adminer?

-  Adminer is a free open-source tool that allows you to easily view, edit, create and modify databases through a user-friendly interface.
-It support a wide range of databases systems, such as MariaDB, MySQL, PostgreSQL, SQLite and many more...
-It is a single file application that doesn't require any installation, and that what makes Adminer stand out and be preferred as a database manager among all the other alternatives.
+  Adminer is a free open-source tool that allows you to easily view, edit, create, and modify databases through a user-friendly interface.
+It supports a wide range of database systems, such as MariaDB, MySQL, PostgreSQL, SQLite, and many more...
+It is a single file application that doesn't require any installation, and that is what makes Adminer stand out and be preferred as a database manager among all the other alternatives.